mrodger/Agent-proxy/README.md

 Built as part of the Datum platform — a homelab multi-agent orchestration system running on a Proxmox VM cluster.
 The containment architecture was derived from a study of Stockade (a multi-agent Claude orchestrator), redesigned around the specific threat model of autonomous Claude Code agents.

-Built without a dedicated development environment, without enterprise tooling, on a constrained token budget.
-The security architecture was prioritised because the attack surface is real and the consequences of getting it wrong (in a platform running autonomous agents with internet access) are significant.

 ---

 *Implementation date: March–April 2026*